Purchase Order Automation

 Implementing Purchase Order Automation: A Complete Guide

 It's the end of the month, and you're scrambling to close the books.
-You've been chasing down missing purchase orders, trying to match them with invoices, and following up with suppliers and your procurement team and it's been a nightmare.
+You've been chasing down missing purchase orders, trying to match them with invoices, and following up with suppliers and your procurement team.
+It's a familiar nightmare for many.

-In this blog post, we'll explore how purchase order automation can help you streamline your workflow, reduce manual intervention, and improve your straight-through processing rate.
+In this article, we'll explore how purchase order automation can help you streamline your workflow, reduce manual intervention, and achieve best-in-class performance in today's demanding economic climate.

 Understanding Purchase Orders

-The purchase order creation process begins with a department identifying a need and submitting a purchase requisition.
+The purchase order creation process begins when a department identifies a need and submits a purchase requisition.
 It is then reviewed and approved by relevant managers.
 Once approved, the purchasing department creates the actual PO, including detailed information such as product descriptions, quantities, prices, and delivery terms.
-The PO may be further reviewed by senior management before being sent to the vendor for fulfillment.
+The PO may be further reviewed before being sent to the vendor for fulfillment.

 A typical purchase order includes header fields that identify the buyer and seller, and line items that detail the products or services being ordered.